Generic Name: Olanzapine Extended-Release Injection (oh LAN za peen)

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

 - Dizziness, sleepiness, and feeling less stable may happen with olanzapine extended-release injection.
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

-- Some people who take olanzapine extended-release injection may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if olanzapine extended-release injection is stopped.
-Sometimes, signs may lessen or go away over time after olanzapine extended-release injection is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take olanzapine extended-release injection or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping olanzapine extended-release injection, but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - If you are 65 or older, use olanzapine extended-release injection with care.
 You could have more side effects.